Menu

 In all cases, Rosa may retain your personal data for a longer period if there is a legal or regulatory reason to do so, or for a shorter period if you object to the processing of your personal data and if there is no other legitimate reason to retain that personal data.

-This is version 2.1 of our privacy policy and it is current as of 27 April 2022.
+This is version 3.0 of our privacy policy and it is current as of 9 June 2025.
 We keep this privacy policy under regular review to ensure it is current and we may change this privacy policy over time to reflect the changes in our services and data processing activities.
 If we do so, we will post the updated privacy policy on this webpage.
 Please refer back to this privacy policy to review any amendments as any revised privacy policy will apply to all personal data we process.